Thairo Estrada Player Props: Giants vs. Cardinals

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.506) thanks to eight extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .494, fueled by eight extra-base hits.

-- Among the qualified batters in baseball, he ranks 19th in batting average, 56th in on-base percentage, and 39th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 62nd, and he is 39th in the league in slugging.

-- He has scored in 11 of 21 games this year, and more than once 6 times.
+- He has scored in 54.5% of his games this year, with more than one run scored in 27.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.